 After exploring all that Porto has to offer, head east, following the river along the spectacular Douro Valley.
 Admire the incredible scenery from the luxurious Six Senses Douro Valley, a haven for both wine lovers and those looking for a wellness retreat.
 Spend three nights here, relaxing at the spa and enjoying delicious regional cuisine.
 If you can tear yourself away from the hotel, explore the Douro Valley on board your very own private boat, stopping at traditional quintas to taste the local wine, surrounded by vineyards and breathtaking views.

 Discover the charming Estoril Coast and the UNESCO World Heritage site of Sintra with your private guide, strolling the historic streets and soaking in the delightful character of the old city.

-Discover Porto's delicious specialities as you explore this beautiful city.
-Visit bakeries, markets and cafes with your private guide, sampling local favourites on the way.
+Discover Porto's delicious specialties as you explore this beautiful city.
+Visit bakeries, markets and cafes with your private guide, sampling local favorites on the way.

 Experience the beauty of the Douro Valley in style - cruise along the river in your very own private boat.
 Admire the incredible scenery en route and stop for a delicious traditional lunch.

 Wandering the streets of Lisbon is an ideal way to soak in its history and the lifestyle of its inhabitants, passing people chatting on patios, drinking coffee in pavement cafes and enjoying the conviviality of the city.

 Browse our website for luxury travel ideas and vacation inspiration